Suharsh329/hourglass/README.md

 ## Description

 A command line application written in PHP?
 WHY?!
 The release of PHP 7 has truly changed the way we write code in the language and on top of that [Symfony](https://symfony.com/) provides a phenomenal interface for designing cli apps.
+Hourglass is a simple application that allows users to manage tasks and notes from the command line.

 ## Table of Contents